the-events-calendar/events-gutenberg/readme.md

 #### 0.2.6-alpha - TBD

 * Tweak - Rename the "Event Tags" block and label to "Tags"
+* Feature - Add Edit Link button for Venue and Organizer block

 #### 0.2.5-alpha - 2018-08-04